Pioneer Square neighborhood, Seattle

 Pioneer Square is where Seattle began — and you feel that immediately.

-This is one of the most distinct neighborhoods in Seattle — equal parts historic, artistic, and urban.
-The housing stock reflects that perfectly.
-Forget new construction with standard layouts — Pioneer Square is where you find true loft living with exposed brick, soaring ceilings, original timber beams, and the kind of character that simply can't be replicated.
+Pioneer Square is one of the most distinct neighborhoods in Seattle, equal parts historic, artistic, and urban.
+The housing stock reflects that.
+This is where you find true loft living with exposed brick, soaring ceilings, and original timber beams alongside a handful of newer buildings and towers that have added modern options to the mix.

-Two of Seattle's most historic bars also call Pioneer Square home.
-Merchants Cafe, opened in 1890, is widely recognized as Seattle's oldest standing restaurant — originally the Merchants Exchange Saloon, complete with a famously haunted underground level.
-And the Central Saloon, established in 1892 and Seattle's oldest continuously operating bar, has earned its place in music history as the Cradle of Grunge — hosting early shows for Nirvana and Soundgarden before the world knew who they were.
+Merchants Cafe, opened in 1890, is widely recognized as Seattle's oldest standing restaurant, originally the Merchants Exchange Saloon, complete with a famously haunted underground level.
+The Central Saloon, established in 1892 and Seattle's oldest continuously operating bar, earned its place in music history as the Cradle of Grunge, hosting early shows for Nirvana and Soundgarden before the world knew who they were.
 I may or may not have danced on a table or two here back in the late 90s.

-Above ground the neighborhood is very much alive and evolving.
 RailSpur is a beautifully done adaptive reuse project blending historic architecture with modern retail, office, and courtyard spaces — a great example of how Pioneer Square is growing without losing what makes it special.
-And the recent addition of a Sub Pop Records flagship brings Seattle's music culture right into the heart of the neighborhood.
+The recent addition of a Sub Pop Records flagship brings Seattle's music culture right into the heart of the neighborhood.

-Then there's First Thursday Art Walk — one of the coolest things happening in Seattle right now.
+First Thursday Art Walk is one of the best things happening in Seattle right now.
 On the first Thursday of every month Pioneer Square's galleries open their doors, the streets fill up, and the whole neighborhood comes alive with creative energy.
-It's become a genuine scene and well worth putting on your calendar.
+It is well worth putting on your calendar.

 The character.
 Brick lofts, cobblestone streets, and historic architecture you simply can't find anywhere else in Seattle.
 Every building has a story.

 The location.
-Walkable to downtown and the waterfront, steps from ferry access, light rail nearby, and easy access to I-5, 90, and Highway 99.
+Walkable to downtown and the waterfront, steps from ferry access, light rail nearby, and easy access to I-5, I-90, and Highway 99.
 One of the most connected neighborhoods in the city.

 The energy.
 Creative, evolving, and a little raw in the best way.
 Pioneer Square attracts people who want something different — and it delivers.

 Pioneer Square is one of those neighborhoods that gets under your skin.
-Once you spend real time here it's hard to look at anywhere else the same way.
+Once you spend real time here it is hard to look at anywhere else the same way.

 "